 The licence shall have been issued by the State of Registry of that aircraft or by any other Contracting State and rendered valid by the State of Registry of that aircraft

 A flight crew member shall carry their appropriate licences on board every aircraft engaged in international air navigation.

+Remote pilots shall carry their appopriate licence while engaged in international operations.

 Knowledge test- prerequisites and passing grades.